-- Make sure you’ve completed all the necessary pre-installation actions: backup and correct downloading.
-To back up your Mac, you can user Time Machine or a more advanced piece of software, like Get Backup Pro.
-If you’re not sure how to do it, read more on how to backup your Mac.
+- Make sure you’ve completed a pre-installation backup.
+To backup your Mac, you can use the basic Time Machine app or a more advanced piece of software, like Get Backup Pro.
+If you’re unsure of how to do it, read more on how to backup your Mac.

-- If the download doesn’t start, doesn’t finish, or crashes on the way—restart your Mac.
+- If the download doesn’t start, doesn’t finish, or crashes along the way—restart your Mac.
 Restarting is truly the apple a day of the tech world.

-- If restarting doesn’t help, try giving your system a bit of a cleanup, cleaning app cache and system junk.
-You can use CleanMyMac for the job.
+- If restarting doesn’t help, try giving your system a bit of a cleanup, doing away with app caches and overall system junk.
+CleanMyMac X should get the job done.

-- After the cleanup, try downloading your new OS again.
+- After cleanup, try downloading your new OS again.

-macOS Mojave error during or after the update itself
+macOS Mojave error during or after the update process

-- Restart Mac and press and hold the Shift button after the startup chime.
+- Press and hold the Shift button after you hear the startup chime.

-Now, the main issue you might notice upon switching to the newly-developed Dark Mode is that some apps are clearly not ready for it.
-Custom interface elements in them were created to fit the usual light mode and look terrible at best and unusable at worst.
+One of the main issues you might notice upon switching to the highly-anticipated Dark Mode is that some apps are clearly not ready for it.
+Custom interface elements in these apps were created to fit the old light mode and now look unsightly at best and perhaps unusable at worst.

 Battery life problems on macOS 10.14

-macOS Mojave is a light update but it still requires a lot of battery life from your Mac.
-If you have an older model, specifically as old as 2009-2011, there’s a chance you’re looking at decreased battery life.
+macOS Mojave is a relatively lightweight update, yet it still manages to syphon quite a lot of battery life from your Mac.
+If you’re on an older model, circa 2009-2011, there’s a chance you’re looking at decreased battery performance.

-Some users have reported Safari and Chrome to be particularly greedy with this matter.
-There might be a way to tackle the problem in case of Safari by turning of analytics reports.
-This can be done by opening System Preferences > Security and Privacy > Privacy > Analytics and choosing not to share your data with Apple.
+Some users have reported Safari and Chrome browsers to be particularly greedy in this manner.
+There may be a way to tackle the problem in Safari by turning of analytics reports.
+This is easily done by opening System Preferences > Security and Privacy > Privacy > Analytics and choosing not to share your data with Apple.
 Though seemingly minimal, less data traffic from your laptop means less the battery has to juggle.

-Another way to see what drains your battery life is by using iStat Menus or Endurance apps. iStat Menus can identify what loads your processor and help you see how your Mac is doing in general.
-And Endurance can help your Mac last longer with a special power-saving mode that it turns on when a Mac has little charge left.
+Another way to peek at what’s draining your battery is to use iStat Menus or Endurance. iStat Menus can identify what’s loading your processor and help visualize how your Mac is doing in general.
+Endurance can help your battery last longer with a special power-saving mode that activates when a Mac has is running out of juice.
 Both apps are available via Setapp service with a free trial, so you don’t need to purchase them individually.

-Apple store doesn’t connect with a US account on macOS Mojave
+Apple store doesn’t connect with a US iCloud account on macOS Mojave

-This has been reported multiple times and the fix is was hidden in Release Notes for during developer beta.
-In case you have an American account in the iCloud and and you experience issues logging into the App Store, try this:
+This has been reported multiple times and the fix was hidden in Release Notes during the developer beta stage.
+If you have an American iCloud account and experience issues logging into the new App Store, try this:

-- Open App Store, sign in, hit retry a couple of times and it’s probably going to work.
+- Open App Store, sign in, and hit retry a few times.

 Uncommon bugs without available fixes at the moment